zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-condition.md

 ---
 Name: Delete Matched and Condition
-LastMod: 2023-02-28
+LastMod: 2025-06-23
 ---

 # Delete Matched and Condition

 ## Description

-The `DeleteMatchedAndCondition` option lets you perform or skip the delete action, depending on if all values from the source and destination are equals for properties specified.
+The `DeleteMatchedAndCondition` option lets you perform or skip the delete action, depending on if all values from the source and destination are equal for properties specified.

 ### Example